Jim Adler: Early life

-Due to his widely known trademark -The Texas Hammer and notorious T.V. ads, Adler attracted the attention of the national media.
-He has appeared on the List of Last Week Tonight with John Oliver episodes in season 8, episode 231, segment: Jim "The Texas Hammer" Adler vs. Mike "The Alabama Hammer" Slocumb, where John Oliver ironically detailed a copyright Infringement lawsuit.
-Adler is also on the list of Beavis and Butt-Head characters of the MTV cartoon series Beavis and Butt-Head, represented by the character, Attorney Joe Adler.
-A similar attorney named Joe Adler appeared in Mike Judge's latest film, Extract, portrayed by Gene Simmons, who was also a personal injury lawyer.
+Due to his widely known trademark -The Texas Hammer and notorious TV ads, Adler attracted the attention of the national media.
+He was the subject of the Last Week Tonight with John Oliver season 8, episode 231, segment: Jim "The Texas Hammer" Adler vs. Mike "The Alabama Hammer" Slocumb, where John Oliver ironically detailed a copyright infringement lawsuit.
+Adler is also a character in the MTV cartoon series Beavis and Butt-Head.
+A similar attorney named Joe Adler appeared in Mike Judge's 2009 film, Extract, portrayed by Gene Simmons, who was also a personal injury lawyer.

 Career

 At the beginning of his career, Adler served in the U.S. Army and U.S. Navy.
 During his military service, Adler was appointed judge for the Office of Civilian Health and Medical Programs United Services (OCHAMPUS) and got his first legal experience while adjudicating health and medical disputes for the military personnel.
 After being honorably discharged from the Army, Adler moved back to Dallas and did law enforcement work for the Texas State Securities Board.
 Adler was admitted to the bar in 1967.

 Jim Adler is a member of the State Bar of Texas, American Bar Association (ABA) and American Trial Lawyers Association.
 He is licensed to practice in the United States Court of Appeals for the Fifth Circuit and U.S. District Courts of Texas.